frebib/nzbget-exporter/README.md

 A Prometheus-style exporter for NZBGet metrics and statistics via the NZBGet API.
 It does what it says on the tin!

 ### Important notice
 NZBGet has an [unsigned integer bug](https://github.com/nzbget/nzbget/issues/693) that causes this exporter to return 500 errors.
-It has been [fixed upstream in master](https://github.com/nzbget/nzbget/commit/a124a91a84d3221dea25d7f5bb51a837ff75183a), but is yet to be included in any release versions.
-It is adviseable to use a patched build of NZBGet with this exporter, otherwise you may experience large periods of time with no metrics.
-All builds of [spritsail/nzbget](https://github.com/spritsail/nzbget) Docker image contain the patch, if you happen to be running NZBGet in Docker.
+It has been [fixed in NZBGet v21.1 and newer](https://github.com/nzbget/nzbget/commit/a124a91a84d3221dea25d7f5bb51a837ff75183a).
+It is adviseable to use the latest version of NZBGet with this exporter, otherwise you may experience large periods of time with no metrics.

 ## Getting Started